Customers or visitors to this website are referred to as “you” or “your”. Set3 Solutions Ltd. trading as brand “Set3” is referred to as “us” or “we”.

 - Direct interactions

 You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email, social media or otherwise.
-This includes personal data you provide when you:

 - Commission or order for our products or services